Taylor v. Sturgell: Background

-Greg Herrick was seeking to restore a vintage 1930s airplane.
-He filed an FOIA request for technical documents with the Federal Aviation Administration.
-The FAA said that the documents were trade secrets and denied his request, and the district court and the appellate court denied his appeal.
-During the appeals process, Herrick discovered a letter that supported his case, but could not introduce it as it had not been plead in the district court.
+Greg Herrick, owner of an antique aircraft made by Fairchild Engineering and Airplane Corporation in the 1930s, sought more information on how to restore his plane.
+He filed an FOIA request for technical documents with the Federal Aviation Administration (FAA), of which the FAA had hundreds of pages.
+The FAA refused Herrick's request, asserting that the documents were trade secrets.
+Herrick sued over the denial, but both the district court granted summary judgment to the FAA, and the appellate court affirmed on July 24, 2002.
+During the appeals process, Herrick obtained documents from the FAA that supported his case, but he could not introduce it as it had not been pled in district court.

-Later, Brent Taylor, a friend of Herrick with no participation in the previous case, filed an FOIA request for the same documents through the same lawyer.
-He was denied, but in his appeal sought to introduce the newly-discovered letter.
+On August 22, 2002, less than a month after the appellate court's decision, Brent Taylor, a friend of Herrick and another antique aircraft enthusiast filed an FOIA request for the same documents through the same lawyer.
+Taylor had not participated in Herrick's case, and they had no agreement for Taylor to participate in the restoration of Herrick's plane.
+Taylor's FOIA request was denied, but in his appeal, Taylor sought to introduce the documents Herrick had received during his case's discovery.
 The district and appellate courts held that Taylor was precluded from litigating the issue because he had been "virtually represented" in the prior case.
 Because Taylor and Herrick were seeking the same documents and were in fact trying to restore the same airplane, reasoned the lower courts, they were attempting to relitigate the issue.